informatici/openhospital-core/README.md

     mvn test

-Tests are run against an in-memory database (H2).
-To test the application against MySQL, you can change [`database.properties`][database.prop] and run the Docker container in the root folder with:
+Tests are ran against an in-memory database (H2).
+To run tests against a MariaDB instance, you can change [`src/test/resources/resources/database.properties`][database.prop] and run the Docker container in the root folder with:

-    # clean previous build
+    # clean previous builds
     docker compose rm --stop --volumes --force

+    # build and run a mariadb instance at localhost:3306
     docker-compose up